peterkodermac/Raspberry-Weather-WordPress/readme.txt

 2. Sample graph with dummy data

 == Changelog ==

+= 1.4 =

+Added option to display last 30 days and last 7 days in a graph

+= 1.3 =

+Another fine contribution by Stefan Mayer, removed hardcoded path to plugin js

+= 1.2 =
+Thanks to Stefan Mayer for removing deprecated functions and adding some improvements!
+Graph now works on newest PHP versions!

 = 1.1 =
 Fixed bug for negative values, thank you Simon P.